 Did you know that one-third of people buy directly from Instagram ads?
 Nearly eight in 10 of these shoppers have purchased from brands they are not even familiar with on the platform.

-Instagram offers many types of shoppable ads that let people browse and buy right in the app.
+Instagram offers many types of shoppable ads that allow your target audience to buy right in the app.
 It also offers creators and entrepreneurs:

 - Scalable pricing